Detecting Data Exfiltration via Kubernetes Events

 The user.username is jane, not a controller service account.
 That is the trigger.
 The source.component: kubelet value inside the event object is not visible here and carries no weight.
 The API server stores whatever the creator submits.

-Signal 2: Event content (two paths)
+Signal 2: Event Content

 The first path is to query events directly via the API.
 This shows the full content of every event currently in etcd: